neowang0122/neowang0122.github.io/content/Readings/Omnivore/2024-03-10_All the books transferred from Calibre have disappeared on my Kindle ! - r-kindle.md

  Now I feel really lost as what to do, and how to get back all those books with my personal highlights, bookmarks, and reading placement.

  Can somebody help ?

+---

+## Highlights

+> My kindle library only shows the books I've bought directly from the kindle store on my kindle, but none of the books I've transferred from Calibre. [⤴️](https://omnivore.app/me/all-the-books-transferred-from-calibre-have-disappeared-on-my-ki-18e2abb9a21#a171a416-4b32-4e2c-be76-dddd7ca4ad57)  ^a171a416

+> This happened yesterday when I put it on wifi mode for the first time in a month. [⤴️](https://omnivore.app/me/all-the-books-transferred-from-calibre-have-disappeared-on-my-ki-18e2abb9a21#db67c0f5-f408-454b-9a67-58509f991086)  ^db67c0f5